MRC Additional Funding to support Skills and Partnership Training

 MRC have stipulated that the funds CANNOT be used to extend existing studentships unless there is specific justification for outstanding candidates to secure prestigious post-doctoral appointments.

 All MRC-funded students covered by the University’s Doctoral Training Partnership Agreement are eligible to apply for these funds.
 These include:-

 - Core MRC DTP students

-- MRC Institute, Unit, Centre or Partnership students
+- Students working within an MRC Institute, Unit, Centre or Partnership students

 - MRC Industrial CASE students